Wizcorp/git-signed/Readme.md

 npm run collaborator:sync-keys
 ```

-Once you have synced the keys to your localk keyring, you can now
+Once you have synced the keys to your local keyring, you can now
 test that all commits are indeed signed.

 ```shell